jaakkopy/text-editor/README.md

-A minimal text editor for the terminal (in progress).
+A minimal text editor for a Linux terminal.
 - `./main <filename>` opens an existing file or creates a new file for editing
 - `ctrl + s` to save
 - `ctrl + q` to quit
+- move with arrow keys